7 Dumb Mistakes People Make After No Contact

 a) Bombard your ex with a flurry of messages.

-b) Get really angry with your ex and issue an ultimatum.
+b) Get really angry and issue an ultimatum.

-After a week has passed, it's fine to send a second message just to check if your ex received the first one.
+After a week has passed, it's fine to send a second message just to check if they received the first one.
 If you don't hear back after the second contact, then you need to move on and forget about it.

 - Why did it happen?